OmerAttias/-Elderly-Falling-Detection-/README.md

 <img src="https://user-images.githubusercontent.com/101269937/190342972-c689ca68-168c-45ff-8766-71e7ab8c0be9.jpg" width="250" height="200">

-- I used successive filters "Erode" and "Dilate" that are very useful on small noises cleaning and emphasize the wanted line object.
+- I used successive filters "Erode" and "Dilate" that are very useful on small noises cleaning and emphasize the wanted object.

 <img src="https://user-images.githubusercontent.com/101269937/190343106-25df99bd-3ded-4734-81fd-521581d938ed.png" width="250" height="200">

 - Because the line detecting rely on color, I had to build more defences in case of line detecting.
-Using simple optics theory and camera's data sheet, I succesd to guess , with minimal error, the line distance.
+Using simple optics theory and camera's data sheet, I succesd to guess , with minimal error, the object distance (at this point the object dosent detected as a line for the algrithm yet).

   <img src="https://user-images.githubusercontent.com/101269937/190344411-85511f2c-467d-4238-8261-231ae14b42af.jpg" width="300" height="240">

-  As a result The noise which goes behind and before the measured distance, will be filterd.
+  As a result The noise which goes behind and before the measured object's distance, will be filterd.

  - Until this point, the line was note even detected.
  **reminder:The main goal of the previous actions was the maximize the chances chances to detect the correct line in the cleanest way**